 Part of our growth strategy depends on our ability to increase sales of our security and public safety solutions in markets outside of the United States.
 We are focused on expanding the sales of these solutions into new markets, but customers in these new markets may not be receptive or sales may be delayed beyond our expectations, causing our revenue growth and growth prospects to suffer.
-During periods of economic uncertainty resulting from the COVID-19 pandemic, geopolitical developments such as the conflict between Ukraine and Russia and increasing inflation rates, and any associated impact on economic conditions, this risk is more pronounced than usual.
+During periods of economic uncertainty resulting from the COVID-19 pandemic, geopolitical developments such as the conflict between Ukraine and Russia and other macroeconomic pressures in the United States and the global economy such as rising inflation and interest rates, energy prices and recession fears, and any associated impact on economic conditions, this risk is more pronounced than usual.